-Earning an MBA is a wise decision for many adults who may be looking for additional career options, an increased salary, or even new skills to offer clients within their own business.
+Earning an MBA degree is a wise decision for many adults who may be looking for additional career options, an increased salary, or even new skills to offer clients within their own business.
 We spoke with several MBA students currently enrolled at SNU and got their feedback on what they are learning, skills they are gaining, and tips for students who may be on the fence about enrolling.

 What Can You Do with an MBA?